Lucy Bracken (Chair)

 Glyn Kyle MBE

-As a former accountant from the financial services industry, Kevin joins Jazz on our finance committee leading on financial oversight within the organisation.
+As a former accountant from the financial services industry, Kevin Rigg is part of our finance committee leading on financial oversight within the organisation.
 As a Bow resident and former member of the Tower Hamlets Board, Kevin has actively promoted changed during his tenure.

 Rosanna Clare Hardwick